 A common identity as humans and as citizens who respect diversity could be useful for constructing an inclusive national identity rather than pose a threat.

-Societies – and not least nation-states – need at least one common language.
+For example, a community needs at least one common language.
 An official language is often the language spoken by the linguistic majority in a country or region.
 This does not, however, preclude other languages being spoken or even taught in public or private schools.
 Different models for bilingual and mother-tongue education may be such a supplement to the common language education according to local needs.

 All traditions and groups are internally diverse and evolve over time.
 Attempts to determine what defines a certain group risk rejecting the plurality of opinions and practices within a group.
 It may also cover up how a group evolves over time.